-2 aircrew on Navy Growler severely injured on Whidbey Island
+2 Navy Growler aircrew severely injured in December accident on Whidbey Island

 - Seattle-area developer Dargey charged with fraud after collecting $150M from Asian investors

-The December incident on Whidbey Island prompted a three-day “operational pause” of all training flights by the Growlers as well as a similar aircraft, the F/A-18 E/F Super Hornets.
+The December incident on Whidbey Island prompted a three-day “operational pause” of Growler flight operations as well as a similar aircraft, the F/A-18 E/F Super Hornets.

 The incident occurred as the crew was preparing to take off.
 The canopy, which is supposed to seal over a pressurized cockpit, instead came off the aircraft.